-There are three regularly scheduled passenger ferries between Stockholm and Helsinki.
+There are two regularly scheduled passenger ferries between Stockholm and Helsinki.
 Since the distance is relatively far, the ships large, and competition low, there aren't so many ferries going direct between Stockholm and Helsinki (like, for example between Helsinki and Tallinn, or North Germany and Denmark).
 It is a stretch to call these ships ferries anymore, because they are all capable of holding 2-3 thousand people and include an extensive selection of cabins and onboard entertainment like saunas, dance clubs, and live performances.
 They are closer to cruise ships than ferries.

 |Duration||15:45 actual (+1h timezone)|

 |Departures per Day||1|

 |Helsinki Port||South Harbor Olympia Terminal|

 Tallink-Silja operates a year-round once-daily ferry between Stockholm and Helsinki, stopping briefly in the Åland Islands.
 They have two similar ships, M/S Silja Symphony and M/S Silja Serenade, which are among the largest operating in the Baltic Sea.
 The crossing takes 15 hours and 45 minutes.